JacobDev1/xl-converter/README.md

 ## Donations

-I'm currently without a job, so I'd appreciete [your donation](https://liberapay.com/CodePoems).
+I'm currently without a job, so I'd appreciate [your donation](https://liberapay.com/CodePoems).

 The programming market is difficult to get into and my IT degree doesn't seem to be of any help.
 Donations will be used to pay for the hosting of my [website](https://codepoems.eu) where I post tutorials and software.